Skip to content

 What is the best testing & qa software in 2026?

-Based on our analysis of features, user reviews, and overall value, dbt ranks as the #1 testing & qa tool in 2026 with a score of 92/100.
+Based on our analysis of features, user reviews, and overall value, dbt ranks as the #1 testing & qa tool in 2026.
 Other top-rated options include CodeRabbit and pytest.

 Are there free testing & qa tools available?